Oregon's Five Restraining Orders

 A Family Abuse Restraining Order ("FAPA") protects people from domestic violence or other family abuse.
 Learn more about this restraining order here.Elderly Persons and Persons with Disabilities Restraining Order (EPPDAPA)

 In Oregon, individuals aged 65 or older, as well as those with disabilities, can seek protection through the Elderly Persons and Persons with Disabilities Abuse Prevention Act (EPPDAPA) Restraining Order.
-Learn more about this order here.Stalking Protection Order
+Learn more about this order here.Stalking Protection Order (SPO)

 A Sexual Abuse Protection Order (SAPO) protects individuals from unwanted sexual contact.
 It is designed for those who have experienced sexual abuse by a stranger or casual acquaintance.